codepath/android_guides/Paging-Library-Guide.md

 ### Paging Library Guide

 A common feature is to load data automatically as a user scrolls through the items (i.e. infinite scroll).
-In lieu of previous of [[third party options|Endless-Scrolling-with-AdapterViews-and-RecyclerView]] were the only way to accomplish this goal.
+Previously there were only [[third party options|Endless-Scrolling-with-AdapterViews-and-RecyclerView]] that could accomplish this goal.
 Google's new Paging Library now provides this support.

 ### Setup